-2019 was a deadly year for pedestrians in New Jersey.
-According to the Governors Highway Safety Association (GHSA), New Jersey ranked 9th in pedestrian fatalities from January to June of 2019.
-There were 79 fatalities in New Jersey in those six months.
-Many safety experts believe that the rising number of pedestrian deaths is due to the increase in distracted driving.
-Others, however, believe it is because many of New Jersey’s roads lack the infrastructure needed to protect pedestrians.
+2017 was a deadly year for pedestrians in New Jersey.
+Early reports have found that over 180 pedestrians died in accidents in 2017, compared to just 160 in 2016.
+This was the highest number of pedestrian deaths recorded by the state Division of Highway Safety in 24 years.
+Many safety experts believe that the increasing number of pedestrian deaths is due to the increase in distracted driving on the New Jersey roadway.
+Others, however, believe it is because many of New Jersey’s roads lack the infrastructure needed to protect pedestrians, such as crosswalks and sidewalks.

 - In April, 25-year-old Jacob D. Williams was struck and killed by a car in the southbound lanes of Route 130 near Mount Holly Road